 The nested capability for GEOS-Chem was first implemented and described by Y. X. Wang et al. .
 It allows simulations at the native-grid horizontal resolution of the GEOS data over a user-selected regional domain with dynamic boundary conditions from a coarser global simulation.
 The nesting can either be 1-way, with no influence from the nested domain on the global domain, or 2-way where the two domains interact with each other.
 The 2-way nesting capability with multiple nests is described by Yan et al. and on this wiki page.

 The current nested version of GEOS-Chem Classic uses GEOS-FP data with 0.25° x 0.3125° resolution or MERRA-2 data with 0.5° x 0.625° resolution within the nested domain.
 The capability to operate at 0.25° x 0.3125°resolution with full aerosol-oxidant chemistry was originally developed by Zhang et al. for East Asia and Kim et al. for North America.
-FlexGrid allows users to define any nested domain at runtime, with no pre-processing of meteorological or other data files, requiring only the generation of boundary condition files at the global model resolution (new development in version 12.4.0).
+FlexGrid allows users to define any nested domain at runtime, with no pre-processing of meteorological or other data files, requiring only the generation of boundary condition files at the global model resolution.

 GCHP cannot use nested grids but can instead use the stretched-grid confguration of Bindle et al. to provide high resolution over regions of interest .
 The refinement region characteristics can be specified at runtime without any preprocessing or generation of boundary condition files.
 Resolution varies smoothly away from refinement region..
 This is a new development in version 13.0.0.

 GEOS-Chem Classic uses the TPCORE advection algorithm of Lin and Rood on the latitude-longitude grid of the archived GEOS meteorological data.
 GCHP uses the FV3 advection algorithm of Putnam and Lin on a cubed sphere grid after remapping the archived GEOS meteorological data on that grid.
 Convective transport in GEOS-Chem is computed from the convective mass fluxes in the meteorological archive as described by Wu et al. .
-Boundary layer mixing in GEOS-Chem uses either the non-local scheme implemented by Lin and McElroy ; an option allows instead for full instantaneous mixing up to the GEOS-diagnosed mixing depth.
+Boundary layer mixing in GEOS-Chem uses the non-local scheme implemented by Lin and McElroy ; an option allows instead for full instantaneous mixing up to the GEOS-diagnosed mixing depth.

 Dry deposition is based on the resistance-in-series scheme of Wesely as implemented by Y. Wang et al. [1998a].
-Aerosol deposition is from Emerson et al. and this is a new development in version 13.3.0.; older versions used aerosol dry deposition from Zhang et al. .
+Size-dependent aerosol dry deposition is from Emerson et al. and this is a new development in version 13.3.0.; older versions used aerosol dry deposition from Zhang et al. .
 Aerosol deposition to snow/ice is described by Fisher et al. .
 Gravitational settling is from Fairlie et al. for dust and Alexander et al. for coarse sea salt.
 Sea-salt deposition is from Jaegle et al. .
 Cold-temperature HNO3 deposition is from Jaegle et al. (new development in version 12.6.0).
 There is an option for dependence of stomatal conductance on CO2 levels [Franks et al., 2013] and this is a new development in version 12.6.0.
-Ozone deposition to the ocean is from Pound et al. and is a new development in version 12.8.0.
+Ozone deposition to the ocean is from Pound et al. and this is a new development in version 12.8.0.
 Ozone deposition to snow and ice is from Barten et al. and this is a new development in version 13.4.0.

 See the mercury section for description of air-sea-land exchange of mercury.